nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 Open files:

 - `doc/port-u-boot-to-pixhawk4.md`
+	+ I initially took a lot of notes about bringing up the PixHawk4 but kind of dropped off on that once I got it mostly working.
+I need to revisit these and add in what else I had to do to make it work.
 - `include/configs/stm32f765-pixhawk4.h`
 	+ I was last experimenting with `CONFIG_BOARD_LATE_INIT` and the matching function `board_late_init` in `stm32f765-pixhawk4.c` to manually configure the MMC GPIOs into `GPIO_AF12` but I don't think that actually worked.
 I am going to commit the changes in this repo to a separate branched named `tmp-mmc-dev`
 - `board/st/stm32f765-pixhawk4/stm32f765-pixhawk4.c`